wine-gameservers/arch-wine-fs22/README.md

 # Getting Started

-Please keep in mind this guide does not include all possible scenarios, specially for NAS users you might need to use the included admin console to setup the required directories/user permissions.
-If you are having difficulties getting it to run please do not private message me but rather try to get help in our [Discord server](https://discord.gg/Ejz2MaXSNb).
+Please note that this guide may not cover every possible scenario, particularly for NAS (synology) users.
+In such cases, you may need to utilize the provided admin console to configure the necessary directories and user permissions.
+If you encounter any issues while attempting to run the program, kindly refrain from sending me private messages.
+Instead, we recommend seeking assistance on our Discord server, where you can find additional support and guidance.
+[Discord server](https://discord.gg/Ejz2MaXSNb).

 ## Hardware Requirements